Nil Values / Nillable

 Nillable elements as mapping source

 MapForce checks the xsi:nil attribute automatically, whenever a mapping reads data from nilled XML or XBRL elements.
 If the value of xsi:nil is true, the content will be treated as non-existent.

-When you create a Target-driven mapping from a nillable source element to a nillable target element with simple content (a single value with optional attributes, but without child elements), where xsi:nil is set on a source element, MapForce adds the xsi:nil attribute to the target element (for example, <OrderID xsi:nil="true"/>).
+When you create a target-driven connection from a nillable source element to a nillable target element with simple content (a single value with optional attributes, but without child elements), where xsi:nil is set on a source element, MapForce adds the xsi:nil attribute to the target element (for example, <OrderID xsi:nil="true"/>).

 To substitute a nilled (non-existing) source element value with something specific, use the substitute-missing function.

 •Connecting the exists function to a nilled source element returns true, since the element node actually exists, even if it has no content.